szapp/filen-photo-organizer/README.md

 - Identical files are deleted in case they are uploaded again - based on date taken and content
 - Use immediately with GitHub Action scheduled workflows to running continuously in the background

+> [!Important]
-> **User warning:** The underlying [Filen SDK](https://github.com/FilenCloudDienste/filen-sdk-ts) is under active development and not production ready.
+> The underlying [Filen SDK](https://github.com/FilenCloudDienste/filen-sdk-ts) is under active development and not production ready.
 > Although `filen-photo-organizer` does not delete any data permanently (files are moved to trash), please use at your own risk.
 > It is recommended to first operate on a dummy directory until comfortable to apply to actual data.